Special Collections

 Dennis Goulden

-Montage Executive Producer, Dennis Goulden with his camera
+Montage Executive Producer, Dennis Goulden

 The Montage programs, a filmed history of the 60's and 70's with a Cleveland perspective, is composed of more than two hundred and fifty documentary films which were shown on WKYC-TV, Cleveland's NBC affiliate, from September 1965 to December 1978.
 This nationally-acclaimed series captured the life-style of the Cleveland community during the 1960's and 1970's.
 It concentrated on Cleveland and Cuyahoga County, emphasizing local history, personalities, and the contribution of Northeastern Ohio to the world.
 Among the titles with strong local interest are: "Hough; From the Ashes" (riot-torn area of the 60's rebuilt), "The Depression Years" (anatomy of a depression), "Crooked River Dies" (how a polluted river is restored), "The Priest of Myoshinji" (an account of a trip to Japan to buy art objects by the former Director of the Cleveland Museum of Art).
 During its years on television, Montage itself became an important contribution, receiving more than two hundred awards.